-Steps to Grow Chinese Cabbage
+How to Grow Chinese Cabbage

-If you plant from seed, be sure to put the seeds one quarter to one half inch deep and three inches apart.
-When the growing Chinese cabbage is four to five inches tall, you can thin the plants to about 10 inches apart.
+If you plant from seed, be sure to put the seeds 1/4 to 1/2 inch (.6 to 1.2 cm.) deep and 3 inches (7.6 cm.) apart.
+When the growing Chinese cabbage is 4 to 5 inches (10-13 cm.) tall, you can thin the plants to about 10 inches (25 cm.) apart.

-Take the heads and clean them of browning or bug damaged leaves on the outside, and wrap them in plastic firmly so they keep in the refrigerator for several weeks.
+Take the heads and clean them of browning or bug damaged leaves on the outside and wrap them in plastic firmly so they keep in the refrigerator for several weeks.

 Chinese cabbage is a great vegetable to include in all your salads.

 Gardening tips, videos, info and more delivered right to your inbox!